sabinedijt/utils/README.md

 ```
 var requiredElements = ['body header', 'window.someProperty']
 window.globalQBCode.jqPoller(requiredElements, function(header, someprop){
-  //do something with yoru callback elements, like the header, which returns $('body header') and someprop, which returns the value of window.someProperty
+  //do something with your callback properties, like the header, which returns $('body header') and someprop, which returns the value of window.someProperty
+  //you can also choose to not set function parameters
 })
 ```